Why Do Wine Glasses Have A STEM?

-If you often go to a restaurant and have wine or if you have a mini bar at your house, then you’re quite familiar with the wine glass.
+If you often dine in a fancy restaurant or simply have a mini bar at home, then you’re quite familiar with the shape of the wine glass.
 But have you ever wondered why it is designed that way?
-The bowl is understandable because it holds the wine but why does it have a stem?
+Why do red wine glasses or even white wine glasses have a stem?
 Is it just to make it look fancy and sophisticated?
-This is one of the many concepts about wine that seem to be overlooked and in this article, we’re going to give sufficient explanation about it.
+This is one of the many concepts about wine glasses that seems to be overlooked.
+In this article, we’re going explain the background behind it.

 It was only until the late 18th century that the stemmed glassware gained popularity due to the booming glassware business.
 Also, using the stemmed wine glass represents status, so when you see someone back in that time using or owning a wine glass, you can think that he/ she is rich.
 Since then, this particular design for wine glass has become the standard for serving wine.
 Nowadays, people have developed numerous designs for glasses that are supposed to be trendy.
 Nevertheless, the stemmed wine glassware still prevails because it offers something beyond the look.

 The first crucial thing that we should know about wine is that maintaining its temperature is important.
-From the time it is stored to the time that it is served, optimal temperature is key in having a nice wine, with all its flavors and aromas intact.
+From the time it is stored until it is served, optimal temperature is key in having a nice wine, with all its flavors and aromas intact.
 Our hands are one of the warmest parts of our body and the stem provides the grip that lets you hold the glass without coming in contact with the bowl.
-What happens when you touch the bowl instead of the stem is that heat from your hands radiates and warms the glass and eventually raising the temperature of wine.
-This heat can affect the flavor of the wine and there’s a chance that the alcohol taste will overpower the other flavors.
+What happens when you touch the bowl instead of the stem is that heat from your hands radiates and warms the glass - eventually raising the temperature of wine.
+This form of body heat can affect the flavor of the wine and there’s a chance that the alcohol taste will overpower the other flavors.

 Moreover, when you’re holding the glass at the stem, it prevents you from creating smudges on the surface of the glass.
 Wine has such divine colors and you don’t want to ruin it by having grease or fingerprints on the glass, that just makes the presentation dull and not as appealing.

-If there’s one thing that people love to do when their wine glassware gets filled with wine, it is swirling the wine.
+If there’s one thing that people love to do when their glass gets filled with wine, it is swirling the wine.
 It is not for naught or for fun, swirling the wine actually helps in releasing all the wonderful aromas of the wine.
-Holding the glass at the stem enables you to do this and also, you can observe the color of the wine and admire it.
-But, if you’re not used to swirling, you better take it slow to prevent you from spilling precious wine and from being embarrassed.
+Holding the glass at the stem makes it easier to swirl, you can observe the color of the red wine and admire it.
+But, if you’re not used to swirling, it's better take it slow to prevent you from spilling your precious alcohol.

-With all the good points mentioned above, one might think that all wine glasses have stems, but no, that’s not the case.
+With all the good points mentioned above, one might think that all red wine glasses and white wine glasses have stems - but no, that’s not the case.
 There is such a thing called stemless wine glasses that look like only the bowl component of the stemmed glass.
-Experts have debated about the benefits of stem-less wine glasses given that the stemmed glasses are clearly designed according to purpose.
+Experts have debated about the benefits of this style of wine glass given that the stemmed glasses are clearly designed according to purpose.
 Nowadays, the stemless wine glassware has made its way into the spotlight and is widely used in restaurants and bars.

-Stemless glasses are very similar to the glasses that we use everyday, which is the water glass.
-Without the stem, clearly you’re going to leave some of your fingerprints on the surface of the glassware but it doesn’t matter since stemless wine glasses are intended for informal or casual occasions so you’re not as conscious in using it compared to the traditional stemmed wine glassware.
-You can serve both red wines and white wine in it but some argue that it is more beneficial for reds since it warms the wine and does something to its flavor, depending on what type of red wines, that is.
+Stemless glasses are very similar to the glasses that we use everyday.
+Without the stem, you’re clearly going to leave some of your fingerprints on the surface of the glassware.
+Although, it doesn’t matter since stemless wine glasses are intended for casual occasions - so you’re not as conscious about handling it properly as compared to the traditional glassware.
+You can serve both red wine and white wine in it.
+Some argue that it is more beneficial for reds since it warms the wine and positively affects its flavor - depending on what type of red wines, that is.

-They are still eye-catching, but without the stems, they are not as elegant as the stemmed ones but then again, they are for casual events so it’s totally understandable.
+They are still eye-catching.
+They may not be as elegant as the stemmed ones but it's totally fine, as they are meant for casual events.
 What matters is that they are accepted and they still serve their purpose.

 Wine is all about elegance.
-And what better way to serve it than the iconic wine glass.
+And what better way to pour your Sauvignon Blanc than in a classic wine glass?
 It has become a symbol of the wine.
-The structure may have come from resemblance of the chalice but its evolution has worked out really great.
-There are a lot of ways on how to serve wine such as utilizing the stemless wine glass, a tumbler glass or you can even chug it out from the bottle if you want.
-But, then again, there’s an etiquette surrounding the proper handling of wine.
+The structure may have come from resemblance of the chalice, but its evolution has worked out really great.
+Of course, nothing's stopping you from utilizing a stemless glass, a tumbler, or even chugging it out from the bottle.
+Yet, there’s an etiquette surrounding the proper handling of wine.
 The stem actually helps fulfill that etiquette and enhances the flavors and aromas of the wine.
 It also allows you to admire the visuals of the wine upon swirling it.
 It’s just that wine takes a very long time with very delicate processes to get it right and it’s only natural that it receives the proper vessel that it deserves.